-According to the CNDDB and USFWS searches, 100 special-status wildlife species have the potential to be in the BSA based on recorded geographical distribution (see Appendix A in the NES).
+According to the CNDDB and USFWS searches, 100 special-status wildlife species have the potential to be in the BSA based on recorded geographical distribution (see Appendix G).
 Based on literature reviews regarding habitat requirements and survey results, there is one state threatened species with potential to be in the BSA, the Swainson's hawk.
 In addition, there are no designated critical habitats in the BSA.